 You probably won’t be finding any potatoes in your home’s wiring system, though.
 The wiring in your house will usually be composed of three different types of wires: a hot wire that conducts the electric current, a neutral wire, and a ground wire.
 (Hot wires are usually black, neutral wires are usually white, and ground wires are usually green.)
 Like ships in the night, the hot and neutral wires will typically never touch each other.
 The current passes through an appliance that creates a high level of resistance to the current; this process keeps the voltage at safe levels.

 However, every so often, something can cause the hot and neutral wires to come into contact.
 When this happens, the resistance to the current is dramatically reduced, which can cause dangerous voltage and current levels—even a fire.
 When these voltage and current levels are higher than they should be, you’ll have a tripped circuit breaker.
 The trip cuts off electricity to the circuit until the issue can be resolved and safety restored.

-How Do You Know If a Circuit Breaker Has Tripped?
+How Do I Know if a Circuit Breaker Has Tripped?

-If a circuit breaker trips because it has exceeded its maximum amperage, the switch handle will have moved between the on and off position and may show a red area alerting you that it has tripped.
-Depending on your electrical panel, sometimes the “trip” causes only a slight movement of the handle, and you’ll have to look closely at the switches to discern which one has tripped.
+If a circuit breaker trips due to exceeding its maximum amperage, its switch handle will have moved between the “on” and “off” positions.
+You may see a red area indicating that the circuit breaker has tripped.
+However, it depends on your electrical panel.
+For some panels, the trip only causes a minimal movement of the handle; in that case, you’ll need to look closely at the switches to figure out which one has tripped.